-Information Description Safety and Security Use modern equipment to comply with current safety codes.
+Information Description though the specific regulations and approaches to incorporating these considerations vary by state).
+Costs associated with engineering design choices and construction methods that exceed current engineering and design practices in the area in which a potential project will be constructed are identified as part of the submission of a Transmission Cost Allocation (TCA) Application to ISO-NE and the NEPOOL Reliability Committee and may be reviewed for potential Localized Costs by ISO-NE and the Reliability Committee under Schedule 12C to the Open Access Transmission Tariff.
+Technology and Resources (Including Real Estate) Technologies available for effectuating a solution are considered, including assessment of new and emerging transmission technologies.
+The availability of required resources to engineer, develop and execute a project, including both human resources as well as construction equipment and material, are considered.
+Codes and Standards Applicable codes and standards requirements (e.g., see Appendix A) are always considered and adhered to in the design of potential solutions.
+Safety and Security Use modern equipment to comply with current safety codes.
 Compliance with security regulations and use of best security practices for assurance of robust protection of critical assets.
 Route / Site Analyses Identify route options and provide a rationale for identifying the preferred project route or site selection.
 Other Utilities Consider the effect of potential solutions on water, gas, communication, transportation, and other infrastructure.
-Future-Proofing and Coordination with Other Projects Other project work that may affect or be affected by the asset condition work is considered when scoping potential solutions.
+Equipment Selection and Coordination with Other Projects Other project work that may affect or be affected by the asset condition work is considered when scoping potential solutions.
 Evaluate alternatives, as applicable, to address risks of potential future environmental impacts (e.g., flooding, extreme weather).
-Consider adaptable, flexible solutions to accommodate future technologies.
-Evaluate options that allow for future growth and the addition of equipment as needs arise.
-Evaluate equipment size with respect to potential future demand.
-Opportunities to combine related needs into unified scopes of work when doing so is more cost-efficient are considered for potential solutions.
-Schedule Assess the ability to execute multiple needs together on the same timescale.
+Consider adaptable, flexible solutions to accommodate future technologies or the installation of future equipment.
+Opportunities to address related asset condition needs through combined or coordinated projects when doing so is more cost-efficient are considered for potential solutions.
+Additional system capacity may be created as an incidental benefit of installing new equipment, but creating incremental capacity is not the primary driver of asset condition projects Schedule Assess the ability to execute multiple needs together on the same timescale.
 Consider regulatory or Transmission Owner in-service deadlines.
 Outage Coordination and Customer Risk Coordination with other ongoing or future work on a Transmission Owner's system.
 Coordination with adjacent utilities and customers.
 Availability of required power system equipment outages to support construction.
 Minimize risks (during project construction) to system reliability and customer service.
 Customer impacts are typically assessed by, but not limited to, the number of customers and criticality of customers (e.g., hospitals, schools, municipal buildings).
 The ability or availability to perform work energized vs de-energized.